virtual-labs/exp-dining-philosophers-problem-iiith/experiment/fundamentals.md

 | **Banker's Algorithm** | Checks if resource allocation keeps system in a safe state. | Prevents deadlock by pre-evaluating future state. |

 ---

-## 6. Conclusion

-The Dining Philosophers Problem is a classic example of **resource allocation and synchronization challenges** in an operating system.
-It demonstrates how improper handling of shared resources can lead to **deadlocks, starvation, livelocks, and race conditions**.

-Operating systems apply advanced techniques like mutexes, semaphores, resource ordering, and priority handling to ensure that processes **share resources safely and fairly** without compromising system performance.